-If you cannot see the terrain after zooming out, try increasing the ViewDistance setting under the Environment Editor.
+If you cannot see the terrain after zooming out, try increasing the ViewDistance setting under the Environment tab.

-Adjusting the Resolution in the mini-map increases the size of the mini-map image that the Editor generates.
-For example, choosing a resolution of 2048 provides you a mini-map image of 2048x2048 pixels.
+Adjusting the Resolution in the minimap properties will increase the size of the minimap image that the Editor generates.
+For example, choosing a resolution of 2048 will give you a minimap image of 2048x2048 pixels.

-Save and reload the editor to see the mini-map active in the HUD.
+Save & reload the editor to see the minimap active in the HUD.

 Use Sandbox and an image editor to create high resolution mini maps for in game use.